New in the lexicon

 Displays and sensors

-Modern displays and sensors are innovative additions for smooth hot desking.
-With intelligent displays, you can automate processes in your company, as your employees can see at any time which desk is currently occupied.
-Sensors also record occupancy in real time and help you optimize space utilization.
-This ensures a relaxed working atmosphere and avoids unnecessary travel and uncertainty.
+Modern displays and sensors are innovative additions to smooth hot desking.
+With intelligent displays, you automate processes in your company, because your employees can see at any time which desk is currently occupied.
+Sensors also record occupancy in real time and help you optimize the use of space.
+This creates a relaxed working atmosphere and avoids unnecessary trips and uncertainties.

 Cloud provider

-A reliable cloud provider is also essential for hot desking.
-Cloud services allow you to keep all your important data and applications secure and available at all times – virtually rather than physically.
-With the right cloud solution, your employees have access to everything they need to work productively from any workstation.
+A reliable cloud provider is also essential in hot desking.
+With cloud services, you can keep all important data and applications available securely and at any time — virtually instead of physically.
+With the right cloud solution, your employees have access to everything they need to work productively from any workplace.

 Communication software such as Microsoft Teams is not only essential for team communication, but also helps with booking hot desks.
-Integrated desk booking features make it easy for your employees to secure their preferred space while staying in touch with the team.
-This way you can create a connected and productive work environment – no matter where your employees are working.
+Integrated workplace booking functions make it easy for your employees to secure their desired place while staying in touch with the team at the same time.
+This allows you to create a connected and productive work environment — no matter where your employees are currently working.

 IT equipment

-When several team members share a desk, well-thought-out IT equipment cannot be neglected.
-To ensure hygienic working conditions, you should provide your employees with their own mobile devices such as laptops, smartphones and headsets that are not used by others.
-Ergonomic office chairs and keyboards ensure your employees can work efficiently from any workstation.
+When several team members share a desk, sophisticated IT equipment is not negligible.
+To ensure hygienic work, you should provide your employees with their own mobile devices such as laptops, smartphones and headsets that are not used by others.
+Ergonomic office chairs and keyboards ensure that your employees can work efficiently from any workplace.

-Data protection is always a concern when it comes to hot desking and desk sharing – but it doesn’t have to be.
-Privacy screens offer a simple but effective solution to protect the privacy of your employees and customers when hot desking.
-Whether on laptops or smartphone screens, the films prevent sensitive data from being viewed by unauthorized persons.
+Data protection is always a concern when it comes to hot desking and desk sharing — but that doesn't have to be the case.
+Because privacy films offer a simple yet effective solution for maintaining the privacy of your employees and customers during hot desking.
+Whether on laptops or smartphone screens — the films prevent sensitive data from being viewed by unauthorized persons.

 VPN

-Secure VPN access is essential for both hot desking and home office work.
-It ensures that your employees can securely access all internal data and systems even outside the company network.
-This allows you to protect sensitive information while enabling flexible remote working from any location – without compromising on data security.
+Secure VPN access is essential both for hot desking and working from home.
+It ensures that your employees can securely access all internal data and systems even outside the corporate network.
+This protects sensitive information and at the same time enables flexible remote working from anywhere — without sacrificing data security.

 QR codes

-QR codes are little helpers with great benefits in hot desking, because they make using desk booking apps like Flexopus even easier and more convenient.
-With a scan, your employees can quickly see whether the selected desk is still free and reserve their workstation.
-Checking in and out via QR codes saves time and makes everyday work smooth and efficient – exactly what you expect from a modern workplace concept like hot desking.
+QR codes are small helpers with great benefits in hot desking, because they make using desk booking apps such as Flexopus even easier and more convenient.
+With a scan, your employees can quickly see whether the selected desk is still available and reserve their workplace.
+Check-in and check-out via QR codes saves time and makes everyday work smooth and efficient — exactly what you expect from a modern workplace concept such as hot desking.

 Identity Provider

-An identity provider (IdP) is a system that creates, stores and manages digital identities, ensuring secure and easy authentication of your employees when hot desking.
-With a single login, you get access to all the necessary tools and applications that are unlocked for the respective user.
-This makes it easier to start your workday while protecting your data from unauthorized access.
+An identity provider (IdP) is a system that creates, stores and manages digital identities and thus ensures secure and easy authentication of your employees during hot desking.
+With a single login, they get access to all necessary tools and applications, which are activated for the respective user.
+This makes it easier to start the working day and at the same time protects your data from unauthorized access.

 Hot desking rules

-Clear rules are the foundation of a successful hot desking concept.
-They provide structure and fairness and ensure that every employee has an equal opportunity to find a suitable job.
+Clear rules are the basis of a successful hot desking concept.
+They ensure structure and fairness and ensure that every employee has the same opportunity to find a suitable job.

-One of the most important rules is the reservation of workstations: a booking should only be made if the space is actually being used.
-Rules for the use of common areas and technical equipment, such as printers or screens, also prevent misunderstandings and promote harmonious cooperation in the office.
+One of the most important rules is reserving workplaces: A booking should only be made if the space is actually being used.
+Rules for the use of common areas and technical devices, such as printers or screens, also prevent misunderstandings and promote harmonious cooperation in the office.

 Etiquette